Introduction

 ## Selector Strategy

-- Fall back to `getByRole` with accessible names when test IDs aren't available
+- Fall back to `data-testid` when no accessible locator is available

 - Never use CSS class selectors — they change frequently